Toll Free 1-800-300-2919

 Is Compensation Available to Help Those with a Mesothelioma Diagnosis?

-The only cause of mesothelioma is exposure to asbestos and the companies that exposed people to asbestos owes compensation for this disease.
+The primary cause of mesothelioma is exposure to asbestos and the companies that exposed people to asbestos owes compensation for this disease.
 This compensation is tax-free and will not affect other benefits an individual is receiving.
 Many companies have set up trust funds to pay victims of mesothelioma.
 These claims DO NOT require filing a lawsuit or going to court.
 However, if this compensation is not claimed, the money may go back to the companies responsible for the asbestos exposure.

 Additionally, if asbestos exposure occurred with serving in the military, the Veterans Administration (VA) officially recognizes the connection between asbestos exposure and mesothelioma.
 It considers the disease a service-connected disability and allows veterans to file claims for special benefits and disability compensation related to mesothelioma.
 Currently, veterans account for about 30 percent of all mesothelioma diagnoses.
 This disproportionately large share is due to the military’s extensive use of asbestos-containing products, especially aboard Navy vessels.
 The amount of disability compensation the VA pays out is determined using a “disability scale,” which rates a veteran’s disability from 0 (least disabling) to 100 (most disabling).
 The VA uses this scale to determine the severity of the service-connected disease and always rates mesothelioma as 100 percent disabling.
 If a veteran is diagnosed with service-related mesothelioma, they can access compensation by filing a claim with the VA.